Starting

 |

-over the road and continue up Old Oxenhope Lane keeping to right
+Cross over the road and continue up Old Oxenhope Lane keeping

-At the bottom of the lane the road bends to the left, on the
+At the top of the lane the road bends to the left, on the

 right is Old Oxenhope Farm